 Ayrton must think in much the same way.
-What can he care about wasting time stringing holes when he has to prepare for pole position number 56, his fourth consecutive World Championship victory?
+Why should he care about wasting time stringing holes when he has to prepare for pole position number 56 and his fourth consecutive World Championship victory?
 His green is the asphalt of McLaren's motorhome, the champion's backyard is this tangle of curves and buildings that has seen him triumph three times (1987, 1989 and 1990) and still sees him as the favourite.

 "At Monte-Carlo, the driver counts more than the car".

 Said Alain Prost, without realising he was throwing a boomerang in the air.

 "With the sun, Senna is closer to us".

 Dared Jean Alesi to add.
 But here, it is clear by now, it is the McLarens who are doing the heavy lifting.
 When it's sunny, Senna's reign shines.
 When it rains, it only rains on the Ferraris.
 Like on Thursday, when the Maranello cars accumulated an abysmal two-second delay on the Brazilian's record on the first day.
 But even on Friday, while the warm rays dry the deserted track, the Ferrari marquee is shaken by the rain of rumours, the strong wind of gossip.
 The strongest one was put about by a weekly magazine, dressing up as a scoop the suspicion of many: Senna may have already signed an option for Ferrari.

 The Maranello team has denied it.
 But if not true, the news remains plausible and, what is more, topical.
 A Brazilian journalist, the only one close to the driver, confesses: